Yuan — Privacy Policy

 - Anyone who isn’t a pick or a match cannot see your profile.

-- Servers and the database run on industry-standard infrastructure with encryption at rest.
-The aim is to keep everything inside the UK / EEA; where a sub-processor sits outside, UK-GDPR-approved transfer mechanisms apply.
+- Servers and the database run with encryption at rest.
+The aim is to keep everything inside the UK / EEA.

 Cookies and local storage

-One session cookie (the Auth.js JWT) so you stay signed in, plus localStorage for small UI bits like unread badge counts.
+One session cookie so you stay signed in, plus a little browser-side storage for UI bits like unread badge counts.
 No third-party tracking cookies.
-No Google Analytics.
-No Facebook pixels.
 No ads.
 That’s why there’s no cookie banner.

 How long things stick around